 d) Foster mutual recognition

 When a manager recognizes an achievement, it can be considered as a necessity, and as a conscious effort to increase productivity and retain the workforce.
 But when the recognition comes from colleagues, co-workers and peers, it strengthens the bonds within the organization and makes your team stronger.

 OKRs and CFRs:

 Objectives and key results enable rapid growth of the organization and overachievement through alignment.
 However, OKR is a goal-setting framework that has deficiencies in a few areas, which calls for an additional mechanism to make it more effective and fruitful.
-Conversations, feedback and recognition plays an important role in filling the gaps in OKR implementation.
+Conversations, feedback and recognition play an important role in filling the gaps in OKR implementation.
 Following are some of the reasons to combine OKRs and CFRs.

 You can continuously recognize an individual employee’s performance and contributions through the use of OKRs.
-OKRs require weekly check-ins, giving managers clear insight into what an employee is occupied with in any given time period and opening up an opportunity for conversations, feedback, and recognition.
+OKRs require weekly check-ins, giving managers clear insight into what an employee is occupied within any given time period and opening up an opportunity for conversations, feedback, and recognition.
 CFR builds a culture of timely recognition and appreciation for work done by individuals.
 So, combining OKRs and CFRs brings motivation and a desire for overachievement in the employee

 2. CFR amplifies OKRs spirit of self-motivation